Updated: 6 days ago

-- # Harriman State Park (camping, fishing, boating, swimming, hiking, horseback riding, etc.)
+- Harriman State Park (camping, fishing, boating, swimming, hiking, horseback riding, cross country skiing, snowshoeing, etc.)

-- # Upper and Lower Mesa Falls (small and bigger hikes depending on what you do, mainly a nature trail)
+- Upper and Lower Mesa Falls (small and big hikes depending on what you do, mainly a nature trail to the Upper Falls)

-- # Big Springs (Beautiful and massive natural spring that marks the beginning of the Henry’s Fork of the Snake River)
+- Big Springs (Beautiful natural spring that marks the beginning of the Henry’s Fork of the Snake River)

 - Aldous and Hancock Lake (5 miles) – Continental Divide Trail.
 2 cute little lakes in a remote area.

 - There are many more small lakes and trails out here!
 I'll keep adding them to this list as I get out there!